 If success in the digital age were as simple as calling for a transformation or reorganization (yet alone two or three), companies born in the industrial age would be thriving and there’d be no Netflix, Uber, or Airbnb.
 That’s clearly not the case though.

 According to an article in Harvard Business Review, a study of 57 reorgs found that fewer than one-third produced any meaningful improvement in performance: “Most had no effect, and some actually destroyed value.”
 A Fortune 500 executive recently told me, only half-jokingly, that “reorganizations are highly successful, if you’re a management consulting firm.”

 Despite the unfulfilled potential that each reorganization promises, there are some notable examples of so-called ‘traditional’ organizations successfully returning to their innovative roots.
-Numerous product leaders explained to us how, with the help of on-demand insights technologies like Alpha, they’ve been able to introduce cutting-edge products to market and impact meaningful metrics like user engagement and revenue.
+Numerous product leaders explained to us how, with the help of rapid consumer feedback technologies like Alpha, they’ve been able to introduce cutting-edge products to market and impact meaningful metrics like user engagement and revenue.
 Overall, companies succeed by following three critical steps.

 1. Start with a hard-sell to get buy-in from the top

 The one thing that reorganizations have going for them is that they are definitionally supported by company leadership.
 Substantial top-down support is indeed critical for creating the environment and incentives in which innovation can take hold.
 Product and innovation teams must figure out how to channel leadership’s involvement toward the right initiatives.

 There’s an inherent paradox with urging leadership that change is needed though: convincing folks who have had highly successful careers that what got them here won’t keep them here.
 Communicating from the executive’s perspective is therefore key.